The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.md

 OpenROAD uses `spdlog` which uses `fmt_lib` under the hood.
 Below is an example of what is no longer allowed.

-In order to make use of runtime format strings we have introduced a `FMT_RUNTIME` macro in Logger.h.
+In order to make use of runtime format strings, we have introduced a `FMT_RUNTIME` macro in Logger.h.
 You should use this macro any time you pass a dynamic string as the format string